Shwe Mann: Relationship with Than Shwe

 Shwe Mann has had a close relationship to former dictator General Than Shwe.
 When Than Shwe became commander-in-chief of the Tatmadaw in 1992, he made Shwe Mann one of his deputies.
 Although Than Shwe frequently shook up the ranks, firing ministers and military officials, Shwe Mann was allowed to rise through the ranks and become the third most powerful figure in the country.

-A 2007 U.S. State Department cable called him “The Senior general’s Right-Hand Man.”
-The cable continues: “[…] when Than Shwe wants something done, … Shwe Mann usually conveys his orders to the army and enforces his will.”

-It has been alleged that Than Shwe feared Shwe Mann’s comeuppance, and decided to balance his aspirations and power by choosing Thein Sein for the position of President and Tin Aung Myint Oo as Vice-President.
+It has been alleged that Than Shwe feared Shwe Mann’s comeuppance, and decided to balance his aspirations and power by choosing Thein Sein for the position of president and Tin Aung Myint Oo as vice-president.

 Relationship with other senior officials

 Shwe Mann played a key role in the ousting of Prime Minister Khin Nyunt in 2004.
 After Khin Nyunt’s arrest, Shwe Mann famously said that “Nobody is above the law.”

 He was seen as the most likely successor to General Maung Aye, who was Deputy Commander-in-Chief of the Armed Forces.
 Allegedly, Shwe Mann and Maung Aye were political rivals.

-Shwe Mann was also an alleged rival to first Vice-President Tin Aung Myint Oo.
+Shwe Mann was also an alleged rival to first vice-president Tin Aung Myint Oo.

 It is believed that he has the loyalty of General Min Aung Hlaing, the commander-in-chief of the Armed Forces.

 Allegations of human rights abuses

 A leaked U.S. cable stated that “[l]ike most Burmese field commanders, Shwe Mann utilized forced civilian porters, including women and children, on a massive scale during operations against Karen insurgents.”

 It has also been alleged that Shwe Mann was directly involved in the Depayin massacre, which saw the death of at least 70 people associated to the National League for Democracy (NLD).
-According to some sources, Gen Than Shwe ordered lower-ranking officers to carry out the attack on Aung San Suu Kyi’s convoy at Tabayin, March 2003.
+According to some sources, Gen Than Shwe ordered lower-ranking officers to carry out the attack on Aung San Suu Kyi’s convoy at Tabayin in March 2003.
 Than Shwe bypassed his deputy Maung Aye and Prime Minister Khin Nyunt, leaving Shwe Mann directly responsible for the military preparation of the attack.

-He was also allegedly involved in repression of Saffron Revolution.
+He was also allegedly involved in repression of the Saffron Revolution.
 According to another 2007 U.S. diplomatic cable, “by all accounts he willingly participated in the brutal repression of September’s pro-democracy protests.”